LinkedIn Targeting OptionsMar 31, 2019 - Marcel Odena

 5. Interest Targeting

-Targeting by interests allows us to market towards people who have shown an interest in a specific subject.
+Interest targeting allows us to market to people who have shown an interest in a particular topic.

-There are two criteria of targeting by interest:
+There are the options for targeting by interest:

 - Member Groups